ait-aecid/log-interpretation-prompt-injection/README.md

 export OPENAI_API_KEY="<key>"
 ```

 The code is also prepared to use other models using Scaleway API.
-To use them, set `export SCALEWAY="<key>"` and comment in the models in code.
+To use them, set `export SCALEWAY="<key>"` and uncomment the respective models in code.

 ## Usage